Scientists question Saudi openness on deadly MERS virus outbreak

 The Saudi agriculture minister was reported on Thursday as saying the kingdom’s camels would be tested.

-In response, the health ministry says it has put in place new measures for better data gathering, reporting and transparency, including standardization of testing and improved guidelines for labeling and storing samples.
+In response, the health ministry says it has put in place new measures for better data gathering, reporting and transparency, including standardisation of testing and improved guidelines for labelling and storing samples.

 On Monday, acting health minister Adel Fakieh announced he had dismissed deputy health minister Ziad Memish from his post.
 Fakieh was appointed in April after King Abdullah sacked his predecessor Abdullah al-Rabeeah following a surge in MERS cases.